 At least 45 states have considered or passed legislation to shift to permanent daylight saving time or permanent standard time.
-And this year the Senate passed the Sunshine Protection Act, which would move the US to permanent daylight saving time.
+In 2022, the Senate passed the Sunshine Protection Act, which would move the US to permanent daylight saving time.
 But the bill has not received a vote in the House of Representatives.

 The government didn’t alter time zones until 1918, with the passage of the Standard Time Act of 1918.
 At that time, the Interstate Commerce Commission, which regulated railroads at the time, was put in charge of time zones.

 In 1918, the agency started the first instance of daylight saving time in the US to help conserve fuel and power during World War I. The idea was that shifting time to get more daylight hours would reduce the need for lighting.
 After the war’s conclusion, daylight saving time was abolished nationally, with some states continuing the practice.

 The founding of the Department of Transportation led to the current version of daylight saving time with the passage of the Uniform Time Act of 1966.